 Community transmission among humans was first detected in the U.S. in mid-February and is now widespread throughout the country.
-In response, state and local authorities have issued orders for individuals to practice social distancing, for nonessential business and public venues to close, for organizations to cancel public gatherings, and for all persons to stay-at-home except to perform necessary activities.
+In early March, state and local authorities issued orders for individuals to practice social distancing, for nonessential business and public venues to close, for organizations to cancel public gatherings, and for all persons to stay-at-home except to perform necessary activities.
 Workers in veterinary hospitals and clinics were identified as essential healthcare and public health workers and these facilities were exempted from closure.
-Nonetheless, veterinary clinics should exercise precautions and implement procedures to reduce the risk of virus transmission among and between staff and clients.
+Currently, counties that meet specified benchmarks may advance through sequential stages of loosening shelter-in-place orders, reopening certain types of businesses, and allowing previously restricted activities.
+At each stage, veterinary clinics may be able to expand services they offer if they adhere to the requirements of their jurisdictions.
+Veterinarians should check frequently with their local public health officials to understand the orders and restrictions currently in force.
+At all times, veterinary clinics should be mindful to exercise precautions and implement procedures to reduce the risk of virus transmission among and between staff and clients.

 The California Department of Public Health (CDPH) Veterinary Public Health Section (VPHS) offers the following guidelines and resources to enable veterinary clinics to continue to provide essential healthcare while protecting staff and clients.
 Note that COVID-19 is a rapidly evolving situation and veterinary professionals should check the resources below frequently for the latest evidence-based guidance.

 General COVID-19 information

 - Educate your clients on the differences between the enteric coronaviruses that circulate in domestic animals and the novel and very different coronavirus that causes COVID-19.